 Master of Science

-The Master of Science in College Student Personnel is a two-year, practitioner-oriented program, philosophically based in college student development and university administration.
+The Master of Science in Student Affairs Administration is a two-year, practitioner-oriented program, philosophically based in college student development and university administration.
 It is designed to prepare thoughtful, compassionate, first-line student and university service administrators armed with the knowledge, skills and dispositions needed to begin or enhance a career in the variety of settings in which such services are needed.

-The goals of the College Student Personnel (CSP) program include:
+The goals of the Student Affairs Administration (SAA) program include:

-- Demonstrating mastery and application of foundational and professional studies in College Student Personnel.
+- Demonstrating mastery and application of foundational and professional studies in Student Affairs Administration.

 - Demonstrating professional behavior in carrying out student services work.